ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-nfs.md

 #### Test2 - Recovery procedure
 {: #ha-rhel-nfs-test2-recovery-procedure}

-Log in to the {{site.data.keyword.cloud}} Console and start the stopped instance.
+Log in to the {{site.data.keyword.cloud_notm}} Console and start the stopped instance.
 Wait until the cluster node is available again, then restart the cluster framework.

 On the cluster node, run the following command.